matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

     key is
   - if `0x02`, then what the device thinks the user's master cross-signing key is
-- a random shared secret, as a byte string.
+- a random shared secret, as a sequence of bytes.
 It is suggested to use a secret that is about 8 bytes long.
-Note: as we do not share the length of the secret, and it is not a fixed size, clients will just use the remainder of binary string as the shared secret.
+Note: as we do not share the length of the secret, and it is not a fixed size, clients will just use the remainder of binary segment as the shared secret.

 For example, if Alice displays a QR code encoding the following binary data: